Stages of Mesothelioma

 Determining the Stages of Mesothelioma and a Prognosis

 When malignant/cancer cells are shown on a CT Scan or MRI in the layer of tissue lining the chest cavity that covers the lungs, your doctor will give you a mesothelioma prognosis.
 The news will not be good and time will become a very important factor to you.
 The mesothelioma prognosis will detail that you will probably only survive for up to two years.
 The treatments you select to prolong your prognosis will actually determine not only how long you have left to live but the quality of life you will experience.

-Once you have come to terms with your mesothelioma prognosis, you might want to find out about how you contracted the disease.
+Once you have come to terms with the stages of mesothelioma and your mesothelioma prognosis, you might want to find out about how you contracted the disease.
 The normal culprit is asbestos exposure.
 This could have occurred upwards of 30 years or more in the past and normally happened at a workplace.
 The percentages are high if you worked in an industry – say construction or perhaps in the Navy – that had high levels of exposure before strict regulations were put into place by the EPA in 1980.

 Working in proximity to asbestos means you could have inhaled or swallowed the microscopic fibers.
-The time between exposure and actual mesothelioma diagnosis is usually decades because the symptoms of mesothelioma so closely resemble those of common winter ailments.
+The time between exposure and actual mesothelioma diagnosis is usually decades because the stages of mesothelioma so closely resemble those of common winter ailments.